anniehedgpeth/ci-build-talk/nicksnotes.md

  * I think we need a small Jenkins server hooked up to GitHub.
 Probably do a small docker container locally

  * Figure out what we are going to demo (if anything?)

+# Remember

+* Annie was working on the workflow of the cookbooks while I was working on the workflow to get the cookbooks in the workflow.
+That's how we got hooked up.